FerretDB/FerretDB/website/blog/2023-10-19-install-ferretdb-mongodb-alternative-ubuntu.md

 sudo systemctl status ferretdb
 ```

-To check the logs for the service, run this command:
+To check the logs for the FerretDB service, run this command:

 ```sh
 sudo journalctl -u ferretdb -f